microsoft/vscode-cmake-tools/docs/cmake-presets.md

 ### CMake: Select Configure Preset

 **CMake: Select Configure Preset** lists the union of non-hidden Configure Presets defined in `CMakePresets.json` and `CMakeUserPresets.json`.
 Select a Configure Preset to make it the active Configure Preset.
 This is the `configurePreset` value that's used when CMake is invoked to generate the project build system.
-The active Configure Preset appears on the status bar.
+The active Configure Preset appears on the CMake Tools side bar.

 CMake Tools uses the value of `hostOS` in the Microsoft Visual Studio Settings vendor map to hide Configure Presets that don't apply to your platform.
 For more information, see the entry for `hostOS` in the table under [Visual Studio Settings vendor map](https://docs.microsoft.com/cpp/build/cmake-presets-json-reference#visual-studio-settings-vendor-map).